francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `3`

-### 38) In which country do we have the most customers that we do not have an office in?
+### 38) In which country do we have the most customers that we do not have an office in? ---CHECK

 ```
 SELECT country